What are the Top Section Awards?

 Who can purchase Top Section Award badges from the Scout Shop?

 Top Section Award badges can be purchased from the Scout Shop by any Scouter.
-Some Councils provide a Chief Scout’s or Queen’s Venturer Award badge to recipients as part of their existing process, and Scouters should confirm with their local Council as to whether that process will continue.
+Some Councils provide a Chief Scout’s or King’s Venturer Award badge to recipients as part of their existing process, and Scouters should confirm with their local Council as to whether that process will continue.

 Still need help?
 Please feel free to contact the Scouts Canada Help Centre